 This is the case after 4 weeks when storing data in log files.
 Any further storage is possible but only to prove an improper use or their attempt.

-The filter and page settings are saved until the next login and will be deleted no later than two weeks after expiration of the product.
+The filter and page settings are saved until the next login and will be deleted no later than eight weeks after expiration of the product.

 Some elements of our website require that the calling browser can be identified even when a new subpage is opened.